abakan-zz/pypstats/README.rst

 SYNOPSIS
 ========

-*pypstats* is for retrieving monthly download statistics for packages distributed via `PyPI <http://pypi.python.org/pypi>`_.
-Statistics are downloaded from http://pypi.python.org/stats/months/.
-This page contains monthly statistics in compressed files starting from June 2010.
-These files contain information on releases that are removed from PyPI, so you will get more complete download statistics for packages that were released after June 2010.
+*pypstats* is retrieving monthly and per release download statistics of packages that are distributed via `PyPI <http://pypi.python.org/pypi>`_.
+It can used to write **.csv** files, plot monthly stats, and retrieve information on the latest release.
+Monthly statistics are stored at http://pypi.python.org/stats/months/ in compressed files starting from June 2010.
+These files contain information on releases that are removed from PyPI, so gives a more complete statistics for packages that were released after June 2010.

 INSTALLATION
 ============